Roberto99-ops/ing-sw-2021-Molgora-Magistrali-Liut_Aymar/README.md

     1.1) How to run the server :

-       The server can be run in every way you want; on IntelliJ it can be run just creating a configuration that runs the ServerJar.jar file.
-Else can be run on ubuntu or some other Linux-based virtual machines or extension, by writing java -jar ServerJar.jar on the command line.
+       The server can be run in several ways; on IntelliJ it can be run just creating a configuration that runs the ServerJar.jar file.
+Else can be run just double clicking on the Server.bat file.
+       N.B.
+       It should be possible to run it on ubuntu or some other Linux-based virtual machines or extension, by writing java -jar ServerJar.jar on the command line, however it's don't guaranteed this method will work.

    1.2) How to run the client :